 What’s causing your neck pain?

-If the pain is not obviously caused by an injury or accident, the source usually comes via obtaining a history.
-A lot of times, we just do not know the exact event.
+If the pain is not obviously caused by an injury or accident, we try to identify the source by obtaining a history.
+The more specific you can be with your doctor about the timing and onset of events, the more your doctor can help you sort out the source of the pain.
+Often, we just do not know the exact event.
 We can do workups with imaging and other tests to see if we can identify the specific anatomic problem that is causing your pain.

 Bacterial infections or, sometimes, viral infections can be the source.
 Bacterial infections are usually associated with fevers.
 If you’re experiencing severe spine pain and a fever, see a doctor right away.
 A rash in combination with the pain can suggest a virus as a possible source.
 In this case, we will get MRI or CT scans and evaluate for infections via blood tests.